Paul Hartog Publishes Major Book—November 2013

 Natalie: The most challenging aspect of my trip was speaking the language and overcoming my fear of speaking the language.
 It was challenging, exhausting, miserable, and so rewarding all at the same time.
 Though it wasn’t always fun or easy, I am so, so thankful for this challenge.

 Pamela: It was challenging to be outside of my element, away from my family, people who speak my language and away from all things familiar.
 I was challenged as I tried to get to know people and minister to people in ways that I wasn’t as familiar with or comfortable with.

 What did you enjoy most about your trip?

 Natalie: I loved the country, the culture, the people, and the food!
 I don’t think I can narrow down what I enjoyed most.
-However, one of the highlights was the times I got to spend with the youth group.
+However, some of the highlights were the times I got to spend with the youth group.
 There were about 20 of them on average, and they were probably the most welcoming and accepting teens I have ever met.
 It was so special to be able to develop relationships with many of the girls and now, thanks to technology, I am still able to communicate with them.

 Charlie: The time I enjoyed the most was with the families that I stayed with.
 I stayed at a different house every week!

 How has your time so far at Faith prepared you for this ministry?